mindhash/r1-on-tir/r1-on-training-cluster.md

 ```

 ### Terminal 2 (Worker Node)
-2.1) Login to master node (use instructions from TIR)
+2.1) Training cluster supports a single poing of entry.
+So to access worker, we must first login in to master node

 ```
 # get the exact instruction from TIR